ybchen97/cs1101s-teaching-materials/week6/week6studio.md

 ### Question 1

-Write the function `map` using `accumulate`.
+> Write the function `map` using `accumulate`.
 Name your function `my_map`

-Note:
-- Approach?
-Understand what both accumulate and map does by looking at the definition of these two functions.
+- Approach: Understand what both accumulate and map does by looking at the definition of these two functions.

 ----